martenframework/marten/docs/versioned_docs/version-0.1/security/introduction.md

 HTTP Host Header attacks happen when websites that handle the value of the Host header (eg. in order to generate fully qualified URLs) trust this header value implicitly and don't verify it.

-Marten implements a protection against this type of attacks by validating the Host header against a set of explicitly allowed hosts that must be specified in the [`allowed_hosts`](../development/reference/settings#allowed_hosts) setting.
+Marten implements a protection mechanism against this type of attack by validating the Host header against a set of explicitly allowed hosts that must be specified in the [`allowed_hosts`](../development/reference/settings#allowed_hosts) setting.
 The X-Forwarded-Host header can also be used to determine the host if the use of this header is enabled ([`use_x_forwarded_host`](../development/reference/settings#use_x_forwarded_host) setting).

 ## SQL injection protection

 SQL injection attacks happen when a malicious user is able to execute arbitrary SQL queries on a database, which usually occurs when submitting input data to a web application.
-This can lead to database records being leaked and / or altered.
+This can lead to database records being leaked and/or altered.

 The [query sets](../models-and-databases/queries) API provided by Marten generates SQL code by using query parameterization.
 This means that the actual code of a query is defined separately from its parameters, which ensures that any user-provided parameter is escaped by the considered database driver before the query is executed.